A recognition principle for the existence of descent data: Introduction.

-The purpose of this note is to describe and prove such a recognition principle (Theorem~\ref{main thm}).
-Our recognition principle is an abstract statement about abelian categories, and as such, it has sufficient generality to be applied to many nonclassical situations (e.g. $R,S$ do not have to be commutative, and may have gradings that we insist the modules respect).
-A short list of the easiest cases to see that this recognition principle applies in is Prop.~\ref{special cases}, with consequences listed in Cor.~\ref{applications corollary}.
+The purpose of this note is to describe and prove such a recognition principle (Theorem~\ref{main technical thm}).
+Our recognition principle is an abstract statement about extensions of comonads, and as such, it has sufficient generality to be applied to many nonclassical situations (e.g. cases in which the rings $R,S$ are not commutative, and may have gradings that we insist the modules respect; and there may perhaps be interesting applications which are not of an algebraic nature at all).
+A short list of the easiest cases to see that this recognition principle applies in is Theorem~\ref{special cases}, with consequences listed in Corollaries~\ref{applications corollary 2}, ~\ref{applications corollary 3}, ~\ref{graded applications corollary 2}, and \ref{graded applications corollary 3}.
+We also provide some explicit sample computations in Example~\ref{nonsplit example} and Example~\ref{split example}.